tendermint/liquidity/x/liquidity/spec/02_state.md

 ## SwapMsgState for Batch Messages

-`SwapMsgState` defines the state of swap message that contains state information as it is processed in the next batch or batches.
+`SwapMsgState` defines the state of swap message as it is processed in the next batch or batches.

+When a user sends a MsgSwap transaction to the network, it is accumulated in a batch.
+The `SwapMsgState` contains the state information about the message, if the transaction is executed, successfully matched, and if it will be deleted in the next block.

 ```go
 type SwapMsgState struct {